trinsic-id/v2-sdk/docs/reference/services/wallet-service.md

 ## Get Wallet

 Retrieves information about wallets in the ecosystem.
-These endpoints can only be called by a Provider.
+These endpoints can only be called by a Provider, so make sure you authenticate as it before calling them.

 ### GetWalletInfo